Master of Architecture (5-year)

 - HSES Activity courses do not count for this degree plan.

-- Study Abroad is a required component of the M.Arch Degree.
+- Study Abroad is a required component of the M.Arch Degree and can be completed within undergraduate (Arch 590) or graduate level (Arch 790).
 Students can study abroad as soon as the Winter Break of their second year.
 Consult your major's check sheet and your advisor if considering internships, study abroad, etc.

 - Students should plan to complete all KU Core courses by the summer after 4th-year.